stevenhva/blog/_posts/2017-09-28-mobiles_test_farm-create_your_own-image.md

 ```

-## A comprehensive framework is how
+## An automated testing framework is how

 Here is a suggested approach.